RisingStack/react-easy-state/README.md

 ### My views are not rendering

-You should wrap your state stores in `store` as early as possible to make them reactive.
+You should wrap your state stores with `store` as early as possible to make them reactive.

 ```js
 const person = { name: 'Bob' }